How to be a dog friendly holiday cottage and the benefitsHow to holiday let

-Here are our top 15 tips on what to include and how to make your holiday cottage extra dog friendly.
+Top 10 tips on how to make your holiday cottage dog friendly

-Every dog loves a good explore whatever the weather, so prepare for their return with a couple of old towels at the ready.
+Every dog loves a good explore whatever the weather, so prepare for their return with a couple of dedicated dog towels at the ready.

 Leaving biscuits in a welcome tray for owners to use as treats is a sure-fire way of winning everyone over.
 Biscuits can be purchased from local pet stores everywhere and are very reasonably priced.

-It’s not pretty, but nature will call.
-Help guests tidy up by giving them some pooh bags in amongst the welcome goodies.
+Help guests tidy up by giving them some poop bags in amongst the welcome goodies, and explain how and where to dispose of the bags at the property.

-Speaking of walks, draw up routes and lend advice on local walks, so when the ‘W’ word is dared uttered, your guests will be totally prepared for the ensuing excitement.
+Lend advice on the best local walks to enjoy with your four legged friend, so when the ‘W’ word is dared uttered, your guests will be totally prepared for the ensuing excitement.
+Noting the closest dog friendly beaches will also help guests to create a fun filled itinerary for their visit.

 Some of our owners go all out and offer a dog sitting service, meaning their guests can go out for a nice evening meal and you get to temporarily adopt a cute ball of fluff.
 If that doesn’t sound appealing though, you can always leave contact numbers for trusted local businesses.